citrikorg/createmagnets/README.md

 Little Bash script to create magnet URL of several using rhash

-Thanks for the inspitation and the some code @ioerror Thanks to Jimics for the $(command)
+Thanks for the inspitation and the some code @ioerror, Thanks to Jimics for the $(command)

 Necessary package: rhash https://github.com/rhash/RHash